 Always choose the same timber colour for your interior and exterior areas.

 The floors are the architectural link between the two spaces.
 Your deck will look like a continuation of your inner floors (vice versa).
 As a result, both areas will feel more open and spacious.

-Choosing the best Australian hardwood
+Shop for the best Australian hardwood

 Australian hardwoods are dense and durable, perfect for indoor and outdoor use.
 Today, homeowners prefer light timber species as it makes areas feel larger.
 We recommend blackbutt, a pale, termite-resistant and fireproof wood.
 Use a high-quality stain to give it a richer colour.
 Spotted gum is another excellent choice for indoor-outdoor flooring.
 Unlike blackbutt, this timber species comes in creamy and neutral brown shades.
-It’s fire resistant too.
+It’s fire-resistant too.

-Superdraft tip: When purchasing timber flooring, make sure that your interior boards are a little darker than the ones you will use for the deck.
+When purchasing timber flooring, make sure that your interior boards are a little darker than the ones you will use for the deck.
 You can stain the light-coloured wood to match the other one in the future.
 If you don’t like the look of pale wood, consider using timber with deep red colours.

-Matching the interior floorboards and the deck
+Match the interior floorboards and the deck